maboa/MDN/adaptive-and-live-streaming-setup.md

 5. You want to use the original files for both DASH and other forms of delivery (such as [Microsoft Smooth Streaming](http://www.microsoft.com/silverlight/smoothstreaming/)) as a transition strategy
 6. You can use the same media files for both live transmission and VOD at a later stage

-*SIDX or SegmentIndexBox is a structure describing a segment by giving its earliest presentation time and other meta-data.
+*SIDX or SegmentIndexBox is a structure describing a segment by giving its earliest presentation time and other meta-data and can often make up a large portion of the MPD file.

 ###Ondemand Profile